 Brush up your Social Media Accounts

-LinkedIn, often considered the ‘professional’ platform, is perfect for connecting with businesses and professionals in your industry.
+LinkedIn, often considered the ‘professional’ platform, is perfect for connecting with businesses and professionals in software industry.

 Regularly share relevant content, showcase your latest projects, participate in discussions, and don’t shy away from showing thought leadership.